-I love oranges.
-So I try every recipe that allows me to add some orange juice or zest, to be sure I'm not missing anything tasty.
-Thanks to my habit, I got to discover this lovely recipe, which mixes wonderful Italian ingredients to obtain a balanced mix of tastes, ideal when you feel like a holiday.
+I love oranges, so every recipe that includes some orange juice or zest is a must-try, just like this super-tasty focaccia with oranges, a mix of wonderful Italian ingredients that result in a balanced mix of tastes, ideal when you feel like a holiday.

 I can't even remember where I saw this recipe.
 It might be one of those suggestions you find on the flour bag, or maybe it was something I saw in a cooking show.
 One thing I know for sure.
-This focaccia is tasty and it has a sweet orange flavour that makes me feel so good.
+This focaccia is really a thing, and it has a sweet orange flavor that makes anyone think about Christmas.

-The recipe is a little different from the one for focaccia with cherry tomatoes, but the procedure is always the same.
-I'll remind you to respect producer's indications when you prepare yeast, so that you get a soft and aerated bread.
+The recipe is slightly different from the one for focaccia with cherry tomatoes, but the procedure is always the same.
+I'll remind you to respect the producer's indications when you prepare yeast so that you get a soft and aerated bread.

 - Bread flour - 250 grams